brentonk/psci2221/_assignments/01-critical-response.md

 Each paper will consist of a critical assessment of one of the course readings (required or supplemental).
 Your paper must be turned in within a week of the reading it responds to.
 For example, if your first response paper addresses a reading from the week of January 27--29, the latest it can be turned in is Thursday, February 5.

 [^page-lengths]: Page lengths quoted assume a double-spaced document with 12-point text and 1-inch margins.
-I reserve the right not to read any content past three pages and to reduce your grade for exceeding the page limit.
+I reserve the right not to read any content past four pages and to reduce your grade for exceeding the page limit.

 A critical response paper makes an argument.
 It is not a summary---in fact, it should be written under the assumption that the reader is familiar with the work it is responding to.
 To be "critical" of a work does not mean to be "against" it, but rather to reflect on it in a well-informed, objective way.
 Your criticisms must be grounded in reason and evidence, not personal taste.